 Asset Forfeiture by U.S. Marshals

-Did you know that the United States Marshals Service has an Asset Forfeiture Division?
+Did you know the United States Marshals Service has an Asset Forfeiture Division?

 The Asset Forfeiture Program was intended to combat criminal activity by disrupting illegal enterprises, depriving criminals of the proceeds of illegal activity, and deterring crime.
-Many complain that the program invites corruption by federal agents.
+However, many complain that the program invites corruption by federal agents.

-The U.S. Marshals Service plays a role in identifying and evaluating assets forfeited by the Department of Justice (DOJ).
-The agency also manages and disposes of most of the property seized for forfeiture.
+The U.S. Marshals Service identifies and evaluates assets forfeited by the Department of Justice (DOJ).
+The agency also manages and disposes of most property seized for forfeiture.

 For this reason, the United States Marshals Service acts as the program’s primary custodian of seized property.

-The types of property subject to civil asset forfeiture proceedings might include e:
+The types of property subject to civil asset forfeiture proceedings might include the following:

 • cash